Teach2Breach/rpi/README.md

 ![Process Injection Diagram](2024-10-04_14-33.png)

 The example in main.rs also writes the shellcode to a file called shellcode.bin.
 The reason for this is because the rpi library is expecting shellcode not a file path, so that it can be easily used by implants reading from a buffer in memory.
 So for the demo, we write the shellcode to a file, then read it into a buffer and use that as the shellcode input.
+So this is just to simulate handing the c2 server a file, and having it pass the shellcode to the rpi library (in implant memory).
+The library itself does not write to disk.

 #### Process Handle Acquisition